minyeong97-herrtane/2.5D/README.md

             m[3, 3] = 0;
             return m;
         }

+### Valve Index Setup
+The valve Index is connected with the project with a [plugin](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647).
+Now we can drag assets from the plugin and use them.
+There are lots of them, but we only need the asset called `CameraRig`.
+The `CameraRig` has two sub-assets, called `Controller (left)` and `Controller (right)`.
+In our project, we only use `Controller (left)`.
+If we use the `CameraRig`, the camera is automatically set to VR camera.
+But in this case, we will use our modified version.
+So we disable `camera` sub asset of `CameraRig`.

+The purpose of using the valve index plugin is to get the position of the controller(which is the representation of the eye position).
+To do this, we need to define a variable called `poseActionR`, which is `SteamVR_Action_Pose` type.
+By defining this variable, we can get the position of the controller by doing the following.

+        // get the position
+        Vector3 vPosition = poseActionR[SteamVR_Input_Sources.LeftHand].localPosition;
+        // get the rotation
+        Quaternion qRotation = poseActionR[SteamVR_Input_Sources.LeftHand].localRotation;

+from this example, we only need the position of the controller.
+Now, we update the `left`, `right`, ... variables according to this position.
+This is done by following.

 ## The Result
 It is difficult for the player to experience 3 dimentional depth due to 1) lack of precise location tracking of the display & eye 2) same image input to both of your eyes.
 But because we could not solve the first problem, it is hard to measure the effect.